giordano/AstroLib.jl/docs-rst/utils.rst

 Optional keywords affecting the output format are always available:

 -  ``precision`` (optional integer keyword): specifies the number of digits of declination seconds.
-The number of digits for righ ascension seconds is always assumed to be one more ``precision``.
+The number of digits for right ascension seconds is always assumed to be one more ``precision``.
 If the function is called with only ``dec`` as input, ``precision`` default to 1, in any other case defaults to 0.